 Create a shortcut for Chrome Incognito Mode

 To create a desktop shortcut that opens Chrome in incognito mode, duplicate an existing Chrome shortcut, right-click on the shortcut, select “Properties” and append this flag to the target value: -incognito (don’t forget to add a space to separate the flag).
-Now, simply double click on the edited shortcut to enter Incognito Mode.
+Now, simply double-click on the edited shortcut to enter Incognito Mode.

 While browsing in an Incognito window, users can safely surf the web without the fear of having their information saved to the computer.
 Google Chrome doesn’t keep any record of the browsed sites while using incognito windows.
 However, the downloaded material and bookmarks will be saved.

-Run Chrome with add-ons & extensions disabled
+Run Chrome in Safe Mode with add-ons & extensions disabled

 In Chrome, the Incognito Mode disables all add-ons and extension – but you can also enable or disable extensions & add-ons if you want to run Chrome in Safe Mode, manually as follows: